skip to Main Content

 3. Regular Bathing

 While bathing your dog too much might irritate the natural oils on their skin and coat, it is important to wash away dirt and irritants regularly.
-It also helps to remove any loose fur that might otherwise end up on your sofa.
+Bathing also helps control excessive shedding, and it removes any loose hair that might otherwise end up on your sofa.

 Reduce dog shedding with regular bathing.